2018 United States Senate election in Minnesota

-The 2018 United States Senate election in Minnesota took place on November 6, 2018, to elect a United States Senator from Minnesota.
-Incumbent Democratic–Farmer–Labor U.S. Senator Amy Klobuchar was reelected in a landslide.
+The 2018 United States Senate election in Minnesota took place on November 6, 2018, to elect a United States senator from Minnesota.
+Incumbent Democratic–Farmer–Labor U.S. Senator Amy Klobuchar was reelected in a landslide, defeating Republican state House of Representatives member Jim Newberger.
 This election was held alongside a special election for Minnesota's other Senate seat, which was held by Al Franken until he resigned in January 2018.
 U.S. House elections, a gubernatorial election, State House elections, and other elections were also held.

 The candidate filing deadline was June 5, 2018, and the primary election was held on August 14, 2018.

+This is the last time that a Democratic candidate won a majority of Minnesota's counties in a statewide election.